dmontalvo51/quechua-resources/README.md

 ## Notes
 - Translate proxy may not work on login-protected/CSP-heavy sites; public pages are best.
 - Quechua captions appear only if available; otherwise YouTube may fall back or show none.

+# quechua-resources
+Care and Social Resources translated to quechua